slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What Susie says of Sally says more about Susie than of Sally.'*

-> *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*

 > *'Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?' -- George Carlin*

 > *'Whenever you find yourself on the side of the majority, it is time to pause and reflect.' -- Mark Twain*

-> *'Opinions are like a shirt: everyone should have at least a basic one, and it’s okay to really love yours, but try to remember to change it every now and again.'*

 > *'We don't look at what we look, but at what we are.' -- Fernando Pessoa*